WORD (AM): History

 In 1952, a dispute erupted between both Spartan Radiocasting and Liberty Life over a proposed allocation for television channel 7 in Spartanburg.
 It was settled in 1958 when Spartan Radiocasting bought back WSPA and WSPA-FM from Liberty Life Insurance and spinning off WORD and WDXY to different ownership.

 WORD was well known as Spartanburg's Top 40 powerhouse in the 1960s and 1970s under the name "Big Word".
-Some of the South's heavy weights worked there during the 1970s that included Russ Spooner, Bob Canada, Kemosabi Joe Johnson, Fred Hardy and Robert W. Morgan (not the same Morgan that worked at KHJ) though.
+Some of the South's heavyweights who worked there during the 1970s include Russ Spooner, Bob Canada, Kemosabi Joe Johnson, Fred Hardy, and Robert W. Morgan (not the same Morgan that worked at KHJ) though.
 The Inimitable MojoMan (Sid D. Grubbs) also worked there in the 1970s.
 By the 1980s, WORD faced declining audience shares from FM competitors WANS and WFBC-FM, and switched to various formats before going dark in 1989.
-In October 1990, WORD signed back on as a simulcast of WFBC from Greenville as both stations switched to news/talk; in 1997, WFBC became WYRD.
+In October 1990, WORD signed back on as a simulcast of WFBC from Greenville, as both stations switched to news/talk; in 1997, WFBC became WYRD.

 In 2002, Entercom Communications moved the "News Radio WORD" format from the weaker 910 AM, which previously held the WORD callsign, to 950 AM.
 The programming at 950 AM was then moved to 910 AM, along with the WSPA calls.
 WSPA at 910 has since been sold and is now WOLI.

 WORD's transmitter is located near the Spartanburg Community College campus (3 miles northwest of downtown Spartanburg) at 245 Broadcast Drive.
-Its general coverage area is from Gaffney to Greer (Spartanburg Metro), with secondary coverage in the Greenville area.
+Its general coverage area is from Gaffney to Greer (Spartanburg metro), with secondary coverage in the Greenville area.
 Although WORD transmits with 5,000 watts of power like its counterpart, WYRD, its signal is somewhat stronger due to its lower dial position.

 The station added WYRD-FM, now at 98.9 on the dial (originally stationed at 106.3), as a second simulcast partner in 2008.
 The simulcast continued until the switch from talk to sports by the AM stations.

-Until its change in format from talk to sports on March 29, 2014, News Radio WORD carried Russ and Lisa, Mike Gallagher, Coast to Coast AM, Rush Limbaugh, Kim Komando, Lars Larson, Dave Ramsey, Sean Hannity and Bob McLain.
+Until its change in format from talk to sports on March 29, 2014, News Radio WORD carried Russ and Lisa, Mike Gallagher, Coast to Coast AM, Rush Limbaugh, Kim Komando, Lars Larson, Dave Ramsey, Sean Hannity, and Bob McLain.

 On March 23, 2022, WORD rebranded as "The Fan Upstate" and switched affiliations from ESPN Radio to CBS Sports Radio and BetQL Network.

-On September 29, 2025, WORD changed their format from sports to conservative talk, branded as "Upstate Red".
+On September 29, 2025, WORD changed its format from sports to conservative talk, branded as "Upstate Red".